adrianmui/calendar_scheduling_poc/README.md

 ### adrian & chris
 # fullstack app with (*)-mail api

-## Node/Express + Angular 1.0.
+## Node/Express + Angular 1.0 w/ ES5/ES6 supp.
 As this is a demo/proof of concept we will not be including much overhead.

 ## Purpose: Demo